UPT-Automatizacion-y-Control/multiple_aruco_tf/README.md

     roslaunch multiple_aruco_tf multiple_aruco_tf.launch

-You should be able to see the video stream and the aruco marker detection as well as rviz showing tf.
+Now you should be able to see the video stream and the aruco marker detection as well as rviz showing tf.

 In case aruco markers are not detected edit dictionary_type in multiple_aruco_tf.launch.